sack212/BasicAzureCamp/HOL/working-with-the-new-portal/README.md

 	_Created Resource Group Notification_

-16. You created your new resource group, which includes a Website and SQL Server database.
+16. You created your new resource group, which includes a Web App, a SQL Server and a SQL Database.

 	![New Resource Group Blade](Images/new-resource-group-blade.png?raw=true)